jofrysutanto/windsor-doc/docs/guides/basic.md

 ```

 When Windsor registers the fields seen above, the following keys are generated:
-- The field group will be assigned with key: `default_template` which is declared at root of the YAML file.
+- The field group will be assigned with the key: `default_template` which is declared at the root of the YAML file.
 - `banner_heading` field will be assigned `banner_heading` as the `name` of the field, and `default_template_banner_heading` as the key.
 - The `role` field within the `authors` repeater will be assigned `role` as the `name` of the field, and `default_template_authors_role` as the key.